"She's a mafia princess. She's too close to know the truth."

 - Sei from Burst Angel, thught she's associated with The Triads and the Tongs instead.

-- Alice in Darker than Black is a spoiled Mafia Princess who doesn't want to have to inherit her father's empire, and as a result has her Contractor bodyguard kill most of the management.
+- Alice in Darker Than Black is a spoiled Mafia Princess who doesn't want to have to inherit her father's empire, and as a result has her Contractor bodyguard kill most of the management.

 - Futakoi Alternative: Sakurazuki Kira and Yura, two teenage twins, granddaughters of the local yakuza boss.
 They see the yakuza in general as a good thing, but fight against their most extreme actions.

-- Tsuna from Katekyo Hitman Reborn! starts out as a Mafia Prince: while his father says his job is drilling for oil, he's actually the outside advisor to the Vongola Family.
+- Tsunayoshi Sawada from Katekyo Hitman Reborn! starts out as a Mafia Prince: while his father says his job is drilling for oil, he's actually the outside advisor to the Vongola Family.
 The ninth boss also is like a grandfather to him when he visits, and he himself is the heir to the throne, which he only finds out at the start of the story.

 - Nagi Ichinose from Nyan Koi!.